Industrial Property is the term that defines all patents, trademarks and designs covered by exclusive rights of use, production and commercialisation.

 Registration of Industrial Property is not mandatory, but it is advisable.
 It allows inventors to legally protect themselves against unauthorized use of their trademarks, patents and designs and ensures that there are no equal or similar creations that invalidate theirs.

-The registration of a trademark, a patent or a design can be done through INPI's - National Institute of Industrial Property website.
+trademark, a patent or a design can be done through INPI's - National Institute of Industrial Property website.

 The exclusive rights granted by INPI are only valid for the use of Industrial Property in Portugal.
 If the inventor wants to export his or her creations, he or she must choose to register for the EU or internationally, or to register the trademark, patent or design directly in the countries where he or she wants to protect the creation.